CodeDance: A Dynamic Tool-integrated MLLM for Executable Visual Reasoning: Methodology

 \textbf{Policy optimization via verifiable evidence.} In the RL stage, we require a policy optimization method that can compare multiple rollouts and update the model accordingly.
 In our case, Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} provides a natural baseline, as it directly normalizes rewards across sampled trajectories without relying on a separate value network.
 However, standard GRPO assigns a uniform advantage to all tokens within a trajectory, which limits its effectiveness for multi-turn tool reasoning requiring intermediate correction.
 To address this, we extend the reward design with sequence-level and turn-level components.
 In particular, each rollout is evaluated with a composite reward $r$ that integrates outcome and tool-related signals (also see \Cref{fig:method}, right side):

 where $R_{\text{acc}}$ denotes final-answer correctness and $R_{\text{format}}$ enforces format compliance, respectively.
-In our design, we introduce a two-level reward $R_{\text{\rname}}$ (\textbf{Reward for Balanced Adaptive Tool-call}) that advocates adaptive tool-call based on the task difficulty.
-In particular, it decomposes into a sequence-level $R_{\text{seq}}$ and a turn-level $R_{\text{turn}}$, balancing task difficulty with step-wise tool-call correctness.
+In our design, we introduce a two-level reward $R_{\text{\rname}}$ (\textbf{Reward for Balanced Adaptive Tool Calling}) that advocates adaptive tool calling based on the task difficulty.
+In particular, it decomposes into a sequence-level $R_{\text{seq}}$ and a turn-level $R_{\text{turn}}$, balancing task difficulty with step-wise tool calling correctness.
 Subsequently, the advantage $A$ is written as:

 Next, we show that this formulation combines global, step-level trajectory outcomes with local, turn-level execution feedback, producing more adaptive tool invocation.